ngs-docs/2021-august-remote-computing/_main.utf8.md

 ```

 We'll talk a bit more about the choices made in this script,
-below, when we talk about choosing your CPU and memory. @CTB
+below, when we talk about choosing your CPU and memory.
+See [Measuring your resource usage], below.

 But first, let's cover...